Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Introduction

-The aforementioned studies have predominantly emphasized the timeliness of information, particularly AoI and PAoI, while largely disregarding content-based metrics such as VAoI in LEO satellite networks.
-Additionally, they have primarily considered status updates from individual LEO satellites, failing to account for their interconnected topology.
-This work addresses these gaps with a semantics-aware approach to handling information from an energy-constrained IoT device to a network of interconnected LEO satellites arranged in a ring topology, a typical configuration enabled by permanent ISLs \cite{chaudhry2021laser}.
-We analyze VAoI at LEO nodes and optimize its average across the network by adopting a transmission policy at the IoT device, subject to energy constraints in an EH scenario.
+The aforementioned studies have focused mainly on information timeliness—AoI and PAoI—while neglecting content-based metrics like VAoI in LEO satellite networks.
+They also primarily consider individual satellite setups, overlooking the interconnected topology.
+This work addresses these gaps with a semantics-aware approach to handling information from an energy-constrained IoT device to a network of interconnected LEO satellites with two distinct topologies.
+We analyze the VAoI at LEO nodes and optimize its average across the network by adopting a transmission policy at the IoT device, subject to energy constraints in an EH scenario, where the effective energy use for delivering timely and informative data is targeted.